limacv/CameraPoseSaver/README.md

 It only contains single function that is well commented, which is pretty straightforward to use.

-Currently only OpenCV camera space is implemented.
+Currently support camera poses:
+ - OpenCV / COLMAP
+ - OpenGL / Blender